UT Research Fellowships

 As a summer student, the successful applicant will not only participate in these programs but also learn how to present them, as well.
 Presenting these programs is an excellent opportunity to develop public speaking skills in addition to being an opportunity to share your knowledge of astronomy and physics.

 In addition to an hourly wage (based on your UT status), full room and board will be provided in the Astronomers Lodge (AL) where both researchers and technicians stay while working at the Observatory.
 Dinnertime at the AL is an excellent opportunity to make contacts with researchers, graduate students, and professors from UT as well as other universities and observatories around the world.
 Of course, you'll also enjoy some of the darkest night skies of any major observatory in the US and have access to the Visitors Center telescopes to use on your own time, if you'd like.
-The position runs from May 20th through August 16th, although the exact dates are somewhat flexible.
-Applications should be submitted no later than March 29th.
+The position runs from May 26th (or earlier) through August 15th, although the exact dates are somewhat flexible.
+Applications should be submitted no later than March 31st.

 To apply, send a resume and/or letter of interest to the Visitors Center's Senior Program Coordinator, Frank Cianciolo, at firstname.lastname@example.org.
 For questions, etc., use the same address or call 432-426-4152.